Margaret Raine Hunt

+Margaret Hunt (née Raine; 1831–1912) was a British novelist and translator of the tales of the Brothers Grimm.

 Life

 Margaret Raine, was born in Durham, England, 1831.
 She was the daughter of James Raine and sister to James Raine the younger, she also wrote under the pseudonym Averil Beaumont.
 Her husband was the artist Alfred William Hunt.
-Her older daughter was the novelist Violet Hunt; her younger daughter Venetia married the designer William Arthur Smith Benson (1854–1924).
+Her older daughter was the novelist Violet Hunt; her younger daughter Venetia Benson, née Hunt (1864–1946) married the designer William Arthur Smith Benson (1854–1924).

 In the 1880s, a family friendship with Oscar Wilde was developed through her literary connections.
 In 1886, she was living in London.
 In addition to writing her novels, she translated a definitive edition of Grimm's Fairy Tales.

 Hunt's grave and those of her husband and daughter are in Plot 56 at Brookwood Cemetery.